AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >
 >* Due to internal technical constraints, performance will degrade if sorting and filtering is applied on nested fields.
 Therefore it is recommended to use filter/sort fields stored at root level.
 This is also the recommended way if you want to query large paginated result sets.

+## Image Delivery {#image-delivery}

+You can use AEM Dynamic Media to:

+* Pass [Dynamic Imaging commands](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/http-protocol-reference/command-reference/c-command-reference.html?lang=en#image-serving-api) into GraphQL queries.
+  This means that the commands get applied during query execution, in the same way as URL parameters on GET requests for those images.

+* Dynamically create image renditions in JSON delivery.
+This avoids having to manually create and store those renditions in the repository.

+The solution in GraphQL means you can:

+* use `_dynamicUrl` on the `ImageRef` reference

+* add `_assetTransform` to the list header where your filters are defined

+### URL Transform Input Structure {#url-transform-input-structure}

+The structure of the url transform input field is structured to help you use it with enumerations, sub-structures and descriptions.

+The syntax is:

+* `format`: an enumeration will all supported formats by its extension: GIF, PNG, PNG8, JPG, PJPG, BJPG, WEBP, WEBPLL or WEBPLY
+* `seoName`: a string that will be used as file name instead of the node name
+* `crop`: a frame sub structure, if width or height is omitted then the height or width is used as the same value
+  * `xOrigin`: the x origin of the frame and is mandatory
+  * `yOrigin`: the y origin of the frame and is mandatory
+  * `width`: the width of the frame
+  * `height`: the height of the frame
+* `size`: a dimension sub structure, if width or height is omitted then the height or width is used as the same value
+  * `width`: the width of the dimension
+  * `height`: the height of the dimension
+* `rotation`: an enumeration of all supported rotations: R90, R180, R270
+* `flip`: an enumeration of HORIZONTAL, VERTICAL, HORIZONTAL_AND_VERTICAL
+* `quality`: an integer between 1 and 100 notating the percentage of the image quality
+* `width`: an integer that defines the width of the output image but will be ignored by the Image Generator
+* `preferWebp`: a boolean that indicates if webp is preferred (default value is false)

+The URL Transform is available to all query types: by path, list or paginated.

+### Limitations of Image Delivery {#image-delivery-limitations}

+The following limitations exist:

+* Modifiers applied to all images part of the query (global parameters)

+* Caching headers

+  * No caching on author
+  * Caching on publish - max-age of 10 minutes (cannot be changed by client)

 ## GraphQL for AEM - Summary of Extensions {#graphql-extensions}

 The basic operation of queries with GraphQL for AEM adhere to the standard GraphQL specification.
 For GraphQL queries with AEM there are a few extensions: